Skip to content

 Reduce VRAM consumption

-If you use the bf16 data type (Settings > Compute Settings > Execution Precision > Device precision type), which is autodetected on RDNA3 and newer cards, there is the chance that VRAM usage will be very high (16+ GB) when decoding the final image and when upscaling with non-latent upscalers.
-To workaround the problem, ensure to set Device precision type as fp16, and disable VAE upcasting in Variational Auto Encoder > VAE upcasting.
-Setting fp16 has also a noticeable improvement on performance.
+If you use bf16 (Settings > Compute Settings > Execution Precision > Device precision type), which is auto-detected on RDNA3 and newer cards, VRAM usage can become very high (16+ GB) during final decode and non-latent upscaling.

 Composable Kernel (CK) Flash attention

-On RDNA3 hardware (RX 7000 series), you can set the option to use CK Flash Attention for improved performance in Compute Settings > Cross Attention > SDP Options by toggling CK Flash attention and restarting SD.Next.
-Notice that enabling this option requires rocm-hip-sdk installed as it will download and compile an additional Python package from source on startup.
+On RDNA3 hardware (RX 7000 series), you can enable CK Flash Attention in Compute Settings > Cross Attention > SDP Options by toggling CK Flash attention and restarting SD.Next.

 In case you want to install it manually, activate the virtual environment then run pip: